 - Review eligibility requirements

-- Download, print, and complete the CRBA Checklist (PDF-176KB)
+- Download, print, and complete the CRBA Checklist (PDF-181KB)

 - Gather supporting evidence (marriage certificate, birth certificate, physical presence documents, etc.), which can be found in the CRBA Checklist.

-- If also applying for a passport, complete a passport application, Form DS-11.
-Do not sign.
-Overseas applicants may complete the form online but cannot submit it electronically.
-Please PRINT the completed form and bring it to the appointment.
+- If also applying for a passport, complete a passport application, Form DS-11 Overseas applicants may complete the form online but cannot submit it electronically.
+After completing the form, please print it out and bring it to the appointment.
+DO NOT SIGN.

 You may apply for your child’s Consular Report of Birth Abroad at either the U.S. Embassy in Hanoi or the U.S. Consulate in Ho Chi Minh City.
 If the child was born in another country, we can only collect the application and supporting documents and forward them to the relevant U.S. Embassy or Consulate General in that country for adjudication.